arfaidrees/arfaidrees/README.md

 # Arfa Idrees GitHub Portfolio

 Welcome to my GitHub repository!
 I am a passionate Flutter and Android developer with a keen interest in creating engaging and innovative mobile applications.
-Here, you'll find a collection of my projects showcasing my skills and expertise in mobile development.

 ## Projects

 ### Project 1: Optimized Routes

-Description: Briefly describe the project, its purpose, and the technologies used.
+Discover seamless navigation and enhanced travel experiences with our innovative Flutter app.
+Integrated with Google Maps, Getx state management, and Places API, it offers accurate routing, distance calculation, and personalized user interactions.The technology used for this:
 - Flutter
 - Dart
+- Places Api
 - GPS
 - Google Maps
 - State Management